- Have a general question about the program? Go to our FAQs Page

 What is an event-in-a-box?

-An event-in-a-box is a pre-prepared activity that arrives (you guessed it!) in a box with materials and instructions.
+An event-in-a-box is a pre-prepared activity that is easily downloadable.

 Will events-in-a-box be available again this year?